HackBulgaria/Programming101-CSharp/week08/03-SQL-DatabaseDesign/Readme.md

 ## Data Definition Language

 We will create a database for the `Hack Company` to store information about its employees, products and customers.
-For that purpose create a new database `HackCompany`. **For the following exercises don't use the shortcuts in SQL Management Studio but try to create the scripts yourself!** Create the appropriate tables and relationships between them.
+For that purpose create a new database `HackCompany`. **For the following exercises don't use the shortcuts in SQL Management Studio but try to write the scripts manually yourself!** Create the appropriate tables and relationships between them.
 Don't forget to create a key column and a primary key for each table!

 ### Departments and employees